enzymejs/enzyme/docs/api/ShallowWrapper/props.md

 const wrapper = shallow(<MyComponent includedProp="Success!" excludedProp="I'm not included" />);
 expect(wrapper.props().includedProp).to.equal("Success!");

-// Warning: .props() only returns props that are passed to the parent element,
+// Warning: .props() only returns props that are passed to the root node,
 // which does not include excludedProp in this example.
 // See the note above about wrapper.instance().props.